infinitered/ReactNativeEssentials-ATL-10132025/docs/chapters/chapter03.md

 - Render large collections with performant list primitives
 - Share catalog data across screens with context state
 - Drive detail screens from Expo Router navigation and API calls
+- Group data by a particular field in a Section List

 ## DIY Tasks